Top 8 resources to learn React and JavaScript

 Concise Full Stack Courses for Busy Web Developers high-quality video tutorials and curated learning resources with zero cruft.

-This is how Egghead describes itself.
+is how Egghead describes itself.

-It is one of the best resources for modern javascript frameworks, typescript, and javascript themselves.
+It is one of the best resources for modern javascript frameworks, typescript, and javascript.
 Not only is the content really up to date, but they even show how to use some upcoming language/framework functionalities (when it comes to React).
 Lessons are very condensed and brief - with a usual length of around 2-5 minutes, whole courses take approximately 25-40 minutes.
 They also have transcripts and code sandbox examples.

 If you are a senior or mid-level developer and value your time - there is nothing better than Egghead.
 As well as, if you are a beginner looking for knowledge, you will find a lot of helpful content.